tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   linear.fit({'train': s3_train_data, 'test': s3_test_data})
   ```

 Explain to students that this step might take a few minutes, and it will use resources from the AWS account.
 Typically, this time is not billed in the two months trial period.
-However, clarify to students that policies of the AWS free and trial offer changes regularly, so they should always check the pricing pages for any service that they want to use.
-Below, a sample output is shown, you will notice that the output text is in blue.
+However, clarify to students that policies of the AWS free and trial offer change regularly, so they should always check the pricing pages for any service that they want to use.
+Below, a sample output is shown; you will notice that the output text is in blue.

 **Important Note:** Explain to students that this step may take up to 5 minutes since Amazon SageMaker is provisioning not only a machine learning model but also a series of virtual machines (EC2 instances) to compute the model.
 If you are running out of time in this activity, open the solved version of the notebook and continue the demo by dry-walking through the code.